 - Mulberries.
 I have a wonderful article about preserving Mulberries.

 - Not really wild edibles but we have Crayfish in the creek and they are good eatin’

 In addition to the above list, we have found more wild edibles

 - Ramps- wild plants

-- Chickweed- a common weed however very nutritious.
+- Chickweed- a common weed, however, is very nutritious.

-As we move through the seasons, and we explore our land, I’m sure more wild edibles will reveal themselves.
-This is just the beginning of our journey, I can’t wait to see what the future holds!
+As we move through the seasons and explore our land, I’m sure more wild edibles will reveal themselves.
+This is just the beginning of our journey, and I can’t wait to see what the future holds!

 Why It’s Important To Know What Grows Wild